difference between a yeast infection and bv

 Unfortunately, as an AI language model, I cannot create HTML tables.
 However, I can provide you with the information on the difference between a yeast infection and BV.

-See also difference between break and continue
+See also difference between orange and tangerine

 Yeast Infection BV